staceytseng/staceytseng.github.io/README.md

-# Interactive Maps utlising HERE Maps JavaScript API
+# Interactive Maps utilising HERE Maps JavaScript API

 ## Get your own maps up and running in 5 minutes (no coding!)